oVirt/ovirt-site/source/event/detailedexternalevents.html.md

 ### User Experience

-User should be able to use the keyword is_external when searching for events Event Tab display External Events using a new set of icons for NORMAL, WARNING and ERROR
+User should be able to use the keyword is_external when searching for events Event Tab display External Events using a new set of icons for NORMAL, WARNING ERROR and ALERT

 ### Installation/Upgrade